-Student projects created during the programme have potential to inform local, regional and national initiatives in this area at the level of the school or University.
+Student projects created during the programme have potential to inform University, local, regional and national initiatives.

 This guide highlights a range of resources to explore various aspects of this challenge.